utkarsh-10-17/DigitalSignalProcessing-using-MATLAB/README.md

 # DigitalSignalProcessing-using-MATLAB
-Digital Signal Processing (DSP) projects and experiments using MATLAB, covering signal analysis, filtering, transforms, and applications in communication and audio processing.
+Digital Signal Processing (DSP) experiments using MATLAB, focusing on signal analysis, filtering, transforms, and applications in communication and audio processing.